center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_auditd.rst

     - Service Modification

   * - MAC_CIPSOV4_DEL
     - Triggered when a CIPSO user deletes an existing DOI.
-Adding DOIs is a part of the packet labeling capabilities of the kernel provided by NetLabel
+Adding DOIs is a part of the packet labeling capabilities of the kernel provided by NetLabel.
     - Service
     - Service Modification